Scholarship

 How many years have we been doing this?

-We gave our first scholarship in 2013; 2024 is the twelfth year in which we will award money for students’ continued education.
+We gave our first scholarship in 2013; 2025 is the thirteenth year in which we will award money for students’ continued education.

 How does it impact student’s lives?